The Hunt is Up.

 In 2014 we launched our online store to spread educational material to equip people outside of our traveling reach to return to regenerative livestock harvesting.
 Our The Butcher’s Salt e-book precepts have shown us that our education is wanted and needed all over the world.
 The small contribution we give to the agrarian renaissance is taking hold in places as far afield as Australia and Brazil.

-**New**: archived & categorized Facebook group content (over a year’s worth of content…and no scrolling!)
+Including continually updated archived & categorized Facebook group content (5 years’ worth of content…and no scrolling!)

-Resource Library with archived chats & Butcher’s Salt e-chapters
+Resource Library with 55 (and counting) archived monthly live chats & all 10 of our Butcher’s Salt e-chapters (endorsed by Joel Salatin!).

 What Our Members Say: